cgriffith-4243/trivia-api/backend/README.md

 - Fetches a random question from the database for the current category, such that the question entry had not been retrieved before
 - Request Arguments:

-    '''previous_questions''': A list of Question id indicating which questions had been previously retrieved
+    `previous_questions`: A list of Question id indicating which questions had been previously retrieved

-    '''quiz_category''': A value indicating the Category id of the quiz
+    `quiz_category`: A value indicating the Category id of the quiz

 ```
 {